 Topps had long supplemented its sport card efforts with entertainment offerings, but a 1962 series about an alien invasion proved to be too ambitious for its time.
 Mars Attacks! was a hand-painted collection by artist Norman Saunders depicting Martians skewering human forces in a hostile Earth takeover.
 Owing to the violent content, a Connecticut district attorney phoned Topps cautioning them against distributing the material in his state.
 Fearing wider negative publicity, they stopped producing the cards.
 (A 50th anniversary set was issued in 2012.)

 In the late 1970s, there was no hotter film license than Star Wars, and Topps was fortunate enough to secure the licensing for a trading card series before the film became a blockbuster.
 In an attempt to flesh out multiple releases, Topps employees combed through every available still image in the Lucasfilm archives.
-When they found a photo of C-3PO, no one appeared to notice that the droid had apparently been altered on the set to sport robot genitalia as a joke for the crew (but the official story is that it was a combination of bad timing, bad lighting, and a piece falling off the suit).
-Once the mistake was discovered, Topps airbrushed the offending portion out ... but only after untold thousands were sold.
+When they found a photo of C-3PO, no one appeared to notice that the droid appeared to sport robot genitalia--a likely result of a costume malfunction.
+An untold number of the cards made it into circulation.
+Once the mistake was discovered, Topps airbrushed the offending portion out.

 Long before Topps’s Garbage Pail Kids sent parents into hysterics, the company had struck a nerve in the 1970s with Garbage Can-Dy, a plastic trash pail filled with Pez-type treats shaped like rotting fish and dirty socks.
 They also marketed Barfo, a repulsive dispenser with a human head and an accordion-shaped body that vomited out gelatinous goop.